vocksel/elixir/README.md

 - **_dest_**: The name of the file that will be created when compiling.

   Directories in this path are automatically created for you.
+For example, if you set this to `build/model.rbxmx`, the `build/` directory will be created if it doesn't already exist.

   It's important that the file extension should either be `.rbxmx` or `.rbxm`.
   Those are the two filetypes recognized by ROBLOX Studio.
 You won't be able to